 The environment

-Are you charity bags recyclable?
+Are your charity bags recyclable?
 In a word, yes.

 People have suggested that Clothes Aid should stop using plastic bags.
 We would love to use alternatives, such as paper bags, but in the inclement British weather this is sadly not a possibility as the rain would damage the donated clothing, rendering it not suitable to be exported.
 This would mean less money for our partner charities.